How to Create a Media Kit

 Your press kit should include brief team member bios and, if possible, professional headshots.
-CEO, president, or founder bios are ideal additions to your press kit, but make sure they advance the purpose of the kit.
+CEO, president, or founder bios are ideal additions to your kit, but make sure they advance the purpose of the kit.
 Describe the individual’s career history and facts about their contribution to the company on the back of the media kit.

 For example, if your media kit is focused on a new product line at your retail store, highlight team members who specialize in the products or were responsible for bringing them onboard.
 Media kits designed to promote an event can include key contacts for event details or employees responsible for organizing and setting up the event.